-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness in the exercise completely and in the appropriate order. questions in the exercise but not completely and/or not in the appropriate order. questions in the exercise but not completely and/or not in the appropriate order.
-Does not answer many of the questions in the exercise but does make some reasonable effort to do so.
-Makes little or no reasonable effort to answer the questions posed in the assignment.
-Demonstrates Understanding of the Assignment and has come to an appropriate conclusion understanding of the exercise and the student has justified and enunciated an appropriate conclusion. demonstrates an understanding of the exercise and comes to a conclusion. exercise.
-The conclusion that the student comes to may not be appropriately justified by the rest of the essay. of confusion on the part of the student.
-The student's conclusion, if any, is not supported by the rest of the essay. understanding of the subject matter presented by the assignment.
-Documentation/ Legal research (note: For assignments, sources should be those obtained through legal research; for exam essays, legal principles learned in class or the courseware is sufficient.) sources and has applied them appropriately.
-Appropriate sources source or two or more good sources but has missed at least one excellent but has missed the best available OR student has cited Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness in the exercise Answers all questions in the exercise but not completely and/or not in the Answers most of the questions in the exercise but not completely and/or not in the appropriate order.
+Does not answer many of the questions in the exercise but does Makes little or no reasonable effort to answer the questions posed in the assignment.
+Demonstrates Understanding of the Assignment and has come to an appropriate conclusion Response demonstrates a thorough understanding of the exercise and the student has justified and enunciated an appropriate conclusion.
+Response demonstrates an understanding of the exercise and comes to a conclusion. understanding of the exercise.The of confusion on the part of the student.
+Response demonstrates a very poor understanding of the subject matter presented by the assignment.
+Documentation/ Legal research (note: For assignments, sources should be those obtained through legal research; for exam essays, legal principles learned in class or the courseware is sufficient.)
+Student has cited at least two excellent sources and has applied them appropriately.
+Appropriate sources are documented and well cited and well integrated. source or two or more good sources but has missed at least one excellent but has missed the best available OR student has cited good sources but has Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
 Student has not cited any legal authorities or has cited authorities that are irrelevant.
-Organization a cohesive easy-to- follow argument is made in the essay.
+Organization Essay is organized very well; the reader can clearly understand where the essay is going at all points and a cohesive easy-to- follow argument is made in the essay.
 Separate paragraphs are used for separate ideas. organized.
 The essay is coherent, though may not flow freely.
-Different components of the essay are broken up appropriately. but is difficult to follow.The essay is not as focused as it should be.
-Essay may go back and forth between points without using new paragraphs.
-Essay is poorly organized and is very difficult to follow.
-The student did not appropriately separate thoughts and did not properly organize the essay.
+Different but is difficult to follow.The essay is not as focused as it should be.Essay may go back and forth between points Essay is poorly organized and is very difficult to follow.The student did not appropriately separate thoughts and did not properly organize the essay.
 Student's essay is in chaos.There is no reasonable attempt to organize the essay coherently.
-Critical Thinking and Analysis critical thinking and analysis.The student is able to apply the cited thinking and analysis.
-The student's points are well argued and well supported. analysis.The student's points are supported Shows no effort at critical thinking or analysis.
-The student's points make no sense.
+Critical Thinking and Analysis critical thinking and analysis.The student is able to apply the cited are well argued and well supported. critical thinking and analysis.The student's points are supported analysis.The Shows no effort at critical thinking or analysis.The student's points make no sense.